ayeshawaheed329/Node-MVC/README.md

 - For each order, an invoice can be downloaded in PDF format.
 - PDF generation is implemented using the "pdfkit" module.

+### 9. Checkout
+- Users can view checkout page
+- Payement is integrated by using stripe.
+- Create your own stripe account and replace my dummy keys with your to enable this feature

 ### Other Features
 - Comprehensive error handling throughout the project.
 - Input validation using "express-validator."